tvheadend/tvheadend/docs/markdown/dvr_upcoming.md

 Note that only in-progress recording can be stopped or aborted.

-**Deleting or aborting an entry cannot be undone, you will be prompted for confirmation.**
+**Deleting an entry can't be undone, you will be prompted for confirmation.**